 The 2009 season brought the much-welcomed return to slick tyres, following the FIA’s decision to use new aerodynamic regulations rather than rubber as a way of keeping cornering speeds under control.

 The rubber compounds used at each race are determined by the tyre supplier (currently Pirelli) according to the known characteristics of the track.
-Two different compounds of dry tyre are available to each team at every Grand Prix weekend - one harder 'prime' tyre and one softer 'option' tyre.
-Every driver must make use of both specifications during the race.
+Three different compounds of dry tyre are available to each team at every Grand Prix weekend and drivers must make use of at least two during the race.
 The actual softness of the tyre rubber is varied by changes in the proportions of ingredients added to the rubber, of which the three main ones are carbon, sulphur and oil.
 Generally speaking, the more oil in a tyre, the softer it will be.
 However, whilst softer tyres generally tend to be quicker than harder ones, they’re also less durable.

-Current F1 tyre suppliers Pirelli have a range of five dry-weather compounds: ultrasoft (purple sidewall markings), super soft (red markings), soft (yellow markings), medium (white) and hard (orange).
+Current F1 tyre suppliers Pirelli have a range of seven dry-weather compounds: hypersoft (with pink sidewall markings), ultrasoft (purple markings), super soft (red), soft (yellow), medium (white), hard (blue) and super hard (orange).

-Formula One tyres are normally filled with a special, nitrogen-rich air mixture, designed to minimise variations in tyre pressure with temperature.
+Formula 1 tyres are normally filled with a special, nitrogen-rich air mixture, designed to minimise variations in tyre pressure with temperature.
 The mixture also retains the pressure longer than normal air would.